Numigi/mattermost-theme-schema/README.md

-# mattermost-theme-schema
+# Mattermost Theme Schema

-// Mattermost theme definition and schema for API interaction.
+Theme data and schema definition for Mattermost.

+The `themes.json` file is used for API interaction and theme setting.